 It really is as simple as that, point to the nse script with the

 --script= and you are cooking!
-Even better because this is using Nmap we can scan entire ranges of IP addresses for the vulnerability.
+Even better as this is using Nmap, we can scan entire ranges of IP addresses for the vulnerability.

 Here is an example of a test against one of my local systems that was running a vulnerable version of OpenVPN-AS.